Women in Vedic Culture

 Vishnupriya was the daughter of Sanatana Mishra.
 He was a highly developed Vishnu bhakta.
 He was pious and generous and would feed, clothe and shelter many people.
 He was famous as the king of pandits.
 It is said that he was a king named Satrijit in the age of Dvapara-yuga.
 It was a result of his great devotion that he was blessed with such a qualified daughter.

 Sri Vishnupriya spent her life as a devoted wife.
-Even when Sri Chaitanya took sannyasa to engage completely in His purpose of preaching and spreading the glories of Krishna's holy names, Vishnupriya stayed with Mother Sachi, engaging in service to the Lord together.
+Even when Sri Chaitanya took sannyasa to engage completely in His purpose of preaching and spreading the glories of Krishna’s holy names, Vishnupriya stayed with Mother Sachi, engaging in service to the Lord together.
 Later, Vishnupriya had her own Deity of Sri Chaitanya and worshiped that Deity until she left this world at the age of 92.
 This Deity is still worshiped in Nabadvipa in a temple where you can visit and have darshan of this same Deity.
-In this way, she also assisted in the continuation of Sri Chaitanya's sankirtana movement and in the principles of Vedic culture.
+In this way, she also assisted in the continuation of Sri Chaitanya’s sankirtana movement and in the principles of Vedic culture, which is now continued by groups like the International Society for Krishna Consciousness (ISKCON).

 Mira Bai is another name that many people will recognize for her saintly loving attachment to Lord Krishna.
 Her history is not so clear, but it is generally accepted that she was born in 1498 in a village near Merta about 40 to 50 miles northwest of Ajmer.
 She was the daughter of Ratna Singh, a Rajput noble and warrior who was much involved in fighting.
 Mira’s mother died when she was still very young.
 For these reasons she was sent to live with her grandfather, Rau Dudaj, who had taken the town from the Muslims to repopulate it with Hindus.